In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 Content writers are a crucial part of Ahrefs’ phenomenal success.
 Here’s how their writing team produces superduper content.

 Ahrefs has an in-house team of content writers.
-An important part of their content creation workflow is peer review.
+An important part of their content creation strategy workflow is peer review.

 Every piece of content they publish gets reviewed by fellow team members.